Ali-Kaky/ads-block-list-for-mikrotik/README.md

-The issue of Facebook comments not appearing has been resolved in this Hagezi Ultimate adblock file Powershell txt to rsc converter
+The issue of Facebook comments not appearing has been resolved in this Hagezi Ultimate adblock file and Powershell txt to rsc converter for mikrotik